viper3400/Fitbit.Clockface.One/README.md

 at the left side

 * On tap, todays values are replaced with the daily goals for the values
 * Heart rate will show the daily rest heart rate
+* Goals will disapear after 6 seconds without tap

 Not implemented yet:
 * Gray bars under each value fill with color from 0 to 100% of the daily goal
+* Display of battery load, warning on low battery